 Step 2: Once you are a paid LSA member, browse through the rental collection and pick an instrument you wish to rent from those listed as "Available."
-Unless you are already very familiar with lutes and your need for one, we suggest you contact the Rental Program Director, Michael Grant, to discuss your needs and which lute, of those available, will meet them best.
+Unless you are already very familiar with lutes and your need for one, we suggest you contact the Rental Program Director, Anthony Costanzo, to discuss your needs and which lute, of those available, will meet them best.

-Step 3: Download and complete a Rental Agreement and send it via email, fax, or USPS to the Rental Program Director.
+Step 3: Download and complete a Rental Agreement $55 (for instruments that rent for $55 a month) or Rental Agreement $75 (for instruments that rent for $75 a month) and send it via email, fax, or USPS to the Rental Program Director.
 This written agreement contains all the contractual items for which both you and the LSA are responsible and with which you and the LSA agree to comply.
 The Rental Program Director will sign the Agreement you send in and a signed copy will be mailed back to you for your records.

 Step 4: Follow the directions at the bottom of

 the Rental Agreement to